scenery-io/create-script/create-script/templates/default/README.md

 ## Development

 > [!INFO]
 > The `build` folder is automatically symlinked to the Cavalry scripts folder, making it available in the scripts menu.
-You can find the scripts folder by going to `Help > Show Scripts Folder` in Cavalry.
+Find the scripts folder by going to `Scripts > Show Scripts Folder` in Cavalry.

 On the command line run the following command in your script's folder.